ajeygore/ajeygore.github.com/collections/_posts/2023-08-15-Increasing-Software-development-efficiency.md

 Not only this, we try to copy org structures, we tried to copy the way their engineering managers work - while we do not need engineering managers in early stages, we immediately go hire CTO or CPO - while founders have to play these roles.
 Anyway! enough of whining about this, lets focus back on untangling software development.

+Vast majoritity of people don't understand their work as Engineering managers, your hands are tied, because you know that nobody loves their job and theY dont lke their jobs,